Major Field Report

 Institutions are encouraged to identify areas of small and large difference in major fields among their own students and against their comparison groups.
 This is a useful exercise for all engagement indicators, high-impact practices, and selected items of greatest interest/importance to an institution.
 Worksheets are available in the NSSE Facilitator's Guide to guide campus discussions about these results.

 Customizing Related-Major Categories

 Institutions have the option to customize the major categories to match their profile of degrees offered.
 Institutions can regroup the 138 student-reported majors (or intended majors) into as many as ten new categories via an online form as part of report customization.
-Institutions choosing not to customize their major categories receive NSSE's ten major field categories.
+Institutions choosing not to customize their major categories receive NSSE's ten related-major categories.

 NSSE requires at least 20 respondents per group for the Major Field Report.
 Although this is a minimum requirement, keep in mind that any statistical result requires a sufficient number of respondents per category to produce a reliable estimate.
 Due to the disaggregation of results by student-reported major, the Major Field Report results are unweighted.